IsaacHowell1/Experiments/Experiments/Biology/Animal Cognition.md

 6. What challenges are there with testing animal intelligence?
 - Motivation - use food instead of balloon
 - Ambiguity - we think this shows understanding of displacement but can't be certain of what an animal's thought process is so this is a bit of an assumption. - Complex patterns of behaviour can also be instinctive rather than require cognition as shown in fixed action patterns e.g. grey geese scoop eggs up into their nest if they roll away but will also scoop up anything egg-like in their vicinity - don't know why they're doing it just doing the action.
 Also, there can be other underlying reasons for behaviour, for example Clever Hans was a horse who appeared to be able to perform simple addition but was just interpreting subtle unintentional body language cues from a trainer to see what the right answer was
 7. How else can we estimate animal intelligence? - Cranium size - good to compare magpie and pigeon skulls here and similar sized birds but magpie's cranium is significantly bigger.
 Magpies are very intelligent, indicated by tool use and good spatial memory.
 Large brains use up a lot of energy so animals will only have big brains if they need them, making it a fairly useful indicator.
+This can also be linked to the magpie's more forward facing eye sockets - more conducive to tool use and manipulating objects in front of their face.
+Older kids/ more interested kids could be asked what the magpie sacrifices/pigeon gains from their eye positiion.

 If they seem interested, you can go into more detail about other animal intelligence tests:

+- An important theme to explore with older kids is the trade offs that come with intelligence and larger brains.
+What sort of animals need to be intelligent?
+Are Jellyfish succesful in spite of lacking a brain?
+This ties into the different types of intelligence tested below - which types would be useful and when?

 - Physical intelligence - this is the kind of test we have just done.
 It tests the animal's 'knowledge' of the physical laws of the universe e.g. gravity, water displacement etc. It also tests whether they understand the properties of objects, in particular whether they can use them as tools.